-Automatic Web UI testing saves a lot of time, ensures higher quality, higher precision, and further enables continuous deployment.
-This has the added potential of transforming your business!
+Automatic UI testing requires more thinking and planning compared to other forms of automatic integration and unit tests that are sometimes easier and more straightforward to deploy, but the vast potential benefits more than compensate for this.
+Automatic Web UI testing saves a lot of time, ensures higher quality and higher precision, and further enables continuous deployment.
+This also has the added potential of transforming your business!

-If you already have a CI/CD pipeline, establish separate steps in your code pipelines that only do UI testing.
-A good reason to have separate steps is the ability to optimize and maintain the tests in isolation of the other steps.
+If you already have a CI/CD pipeline, the first thing that you should do is to establish separate steps in your code pipelines that only do UI testing.
+A good reason to have separate steps is to create the ability to optimize and maintain the tests in isolation from the other steps.
 Additionally, you can ensure that the build step doesn’t take too long and can run tests in parallel.
-A good example of this is to have 50 simultaneous login tests to check for brute-force attacks, stability, and performance.
+A good example of this would be where you can run 50 simultaneous login tests to check for brute-force attacks, stability, and performance.

 One of the best ways to implement this step in your CI/CD pipeline is by using a serverless approach, or more specifically AWS Lambda compute service.
-We like doing things serverless, so we always prefer this approach.
+At Miracle Mill we like doing things serverless, so we always prefer this approach.

 AWS Lambda offers a high-performance solution that can run as many tests as you need in parallel, and you will only pay for what you use.
 There is no need to have any pre-provisioned servers or devices that you pay for even when you don’t use them.